KingDavidsHub/KingDavidsHub/README.md

 ### Hi, I'm David🤴🏽
- Software Engineer passionate about delivering solutions that meets need & positively impacts lives.
+A Software Engineer passionate about delivering solutions that meet needs & positively impact lives.
 Whatever my hand finds to do, I do with all my might.

 ### Projects:
 I've had the opportunity to work on projects that ranged from those that never saw the light of day to others that have been utilized by thousands.